jaakops/voron-vt1286/README.md

 # Config

-Klipper configs for VT.1286 running Mainsail and DangerKlipper
+Klipper configs for VT.1286 running Kalico with Mainsail